2020–21 Arsenal F.C. season: November

 On 1 November, Arsenal headed away to Old Trafford to take on traditional rivals Manchester United.
 In the first half, neither team was able to score, although after a couple half-chances Willian and Bukayo Saka came the closest to scoring; the former hit the crossbar in the 39th minute, and the latter headed unchallenged over the bar just before halftime.
 In the 68th minute, Paul Pogba clipped the ankle of Héctor Bellerín as the Spaniard tried to collect a pass from Willian just inside the box, and referee Mike Dean awarded the penalty.
 Captain Pierre-Emerick Aubameyang successfully converted the penalty for his second Premier League goal of the season and his first since the season opener at Fulham by slotting the ball into the bottom right corner of the goal as David de Gea dived in the other direction.
-The Gunners were able to successfully defend their narrow lead and earn their first away win against another "Big Six" team in almost five years; the last such victory came at the Etihad Stadium against Manchester City on 18 January 2015, which Arsenal won 2–0.
+The Gunners were able to successfully defend their narrow lead and earn their first away win against another "Big Six" team in almost five years; the last such victory came at the City of Manchester Stadium against Manchester City on 18 January 2015, which Arsenal won 2–0.
 The victory was also Arsenal's first away win against Manchester United since 17 September 2006, which was also a 1–0 affair.

 The Gunners followed up the Old Trafford match with a first ever competitive meeting with Molde FK at the Emirates Stadium, securing a third consecutive win in all competitions via a 4–1 scoreline.
-They were, however, made to work for it, as they fell behind to Martin Ellingsen’s well-taken strike halfway through the first half.
+They were, however, made to work for it, as they fell behind to Martin Ellingsen's well-taken strike halfway through the first half.
 Two Molde own goals from Kristoffer Haugen before half time and substitute Sheriff Sinyan just after the hour mark put Arsenal into the lead, before two well-taken late goals from Nicolas Pépé and Joe Willock padded the Gunners' lead.

 The month ended with the FA Cup third-round draw, in which the holders Arsenal would start their title defence at home to Newcastle United.

 The run of good form was ended when the Gunners lost at home to Aston Villa 3–0, marking the fourth time in the past five seasons that Arsenal had been beaten by three or more goals at the Emirates Stadium.
-Villa took the lead when a well-worked move involving Jack Grealish, Ross Barkley and Trezeguet ended with the lattermost’s cross being turned in for an own goal by Bukayo Saka.
+Villa took the lead when a well-worked move involving Jack Grealish, Ross Barkley and Trezeguet ended with the lattermost's cross being turned in for an own goal by Bukayo Saka.
 Another great move ended with Barkley volleying the ball across the goal to Ollie Watkins, who had scored a hat-trick in the Villans' 7–2 win over defending champions Liverpool the previous month, to head in.
-A swift counterattack three minutes later ended in Watkins’ second and Villa's third to seal the result of the game.
+A swift counterattack three minutes later ended in Watkins' second and Villa's third to seal the result of the game.